nodejs/node/doc/api/stream.markdown

 * `chunk` {Buffer | String} The chunk to be written.
 Will always be a buffer unless the `decodeStrings` option was set to `false`.
 * `encoding` {String} If the chunk is a string, then this is the encoding type.
-Ignore chunk is a buffer.
+Ignore if chunk is a buffer.
 Note that chunk will **always** be a buffer unless the `decodeStrings` option is explicitly set to `false`.
 * `callback` {Function} Call this function (optionally with an error